annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 Actors do away with shared mutable state altogether.
 Functional programming avoids the problems associated with shared mutable state by avoiding mutable state.
 Actor programming retains mutable state, but avoids sharing it.

 An actor is a bit like an object in Object-Oriented programming.
 It encapsulates state and communicates with other actors by exchanging messages.
-The difference is actors run concurrently and they really do send messgaes (rather than in OO where it's actualy just calling a method)
+The difference is actors run concurrently and they really do send messages (as opposed to OO where it's actually just calling a method).

 For this chapter, the language used is Elixir (which runs on the Erlang JVM.
 Fun fact!
 Erlang uses [British spellings](https://github.com/elixir-lang/elixir/issues/9269), good reason to use it!).

 In Elixir, an actor is called a process.
-In most enviorments, a process is a hevyweight entity that consumes a lot of resources and is expensive to create.
-In Elxir however, it's lightweight, lighter weight than most system threads, and Elixir programs typically create thousands of processes witout problems.
+In most environments, a process is a heavyweight entity that consumes a lot of resources and is expensive to create.
+In Elixir however, it's lightweight, lighter weight than most system threads, and Elixir programs typically create thousands of processes without problems.
 An actor is like a rental car.
 It's easy to get hold of, and you don't fix it if it breaks down, you just get another one.

 You define an actor, the messages it knows how to receive and what it does when it receives them.